ewilsey/120-work/hw-12/readme.md

 Discovered that when I added another shape into the same class that I could create an illusion of one object turning into another.
-For example: clicking the white square will create a white blubble in its place.
+For example: clicking the white square will create a white bubble while removing square.
 Adding the text element creates a game like feature where changing one element is awarded 100 pts.

 -->